salahnomad/salahnomad.github.io/content/cultural-bridges/migration/morisco-compass-modern-diasporas/index.md

 ## The Mirror Landscape Epiphany (2014 Journey)

 ### Driving Through Layers of Memory
-During my pivotal 2014 road trip from Ksar El-Kébir to Avignon (Chapter 11), a profound realization struck me near Granada's Sierra Nevada.
+During my pivotal 2014 road trip from Ksar El-Kébir to Avignon (as recounted in Chapter 11 of my book), a profound realization struck me near Granada's Sierra Nevada.
 As I describe in *Algorithmic Sardines*:

 > "The golden hills weren't foreign territory - they were **memory made terrain**.
 These Andalusian landscapes mirrored the Jbala mountains of my childhood with uncanny precision.
 The cork oaks, the wild thyme scent, the way light fell on olive groves - it was all a transplanted ecosystem."